A bit of folk wisdom for the modern world.

 Heat up the wax in a double broiler or directly in a small pot on low heat.
 When it’s melted, reduce the heat to minimum, add the oil and stir to mix evenly.
 Make sure the mixture doesn’t boil!
 When it’s done, pour into your containers and leave it out to cool.
 It will harden into the herbal salve, but getting the right consistency might take some trying.

+Turns out that people love homemade salves, so I’ve made several batches of this one since, particularly for my grandmother.
+I’ve also tried out a chilli salve, which you can find here.
 Have you ever tried making a herbal salve?
 What sort of herbs are a staple in your country?
 Let me know in the comments below.

 P.S.: You have no idea how many times I’ve misspelled salve into slave in this post *facepalm*.
 Also, check out my other post about storing your herbs.